 Each new generation of mobile technology is a leap forward from its predecessor.
 The second generation of mobile technology, 2G, brought SMS messaging, better-quality phone calls, and some basic internet features such as emails.
 3G had much better internet – people were actually able to browse the web, use social media and start using cloud storage.
 With 4G, internet speeds increased well beyond many fixed-line home internet connections.

-Like its two predecessors, 5G will significantly improve internet connectivity.
+Like its two predecessors, 5G will significantly improve internet connectivity and deliver advantages that we haven't yet considered.

 Micro-cells to replace antenna towers